KRIMINALinc/RickandMorty/README.md

 # Rick & Morty directory using The Rick & Morty API

-Single page aplication with Vanilla JS.
+Single page application with Vanilla JS.

 [api] - The Rick & marty API link